Table of Contents

 Total Rewards.
 In charge of developing and managing the job architecture (job analysis, evaluation, families), market research and benchmarking, base salary and wage pay scales, bonus program design and administration, and non-cash (e.g., stock) incentive programs.
 It also often covers employee benefit plan design, pricing, communication, enrollments, and associated technologies.
 It may also manage employee wellness if not owned or co-owned with a Shared Services organization (as with Employee Assistance Programs (EAPs)).

 Talent Management.
 This popular COE brings related HR disciplines together to integrate and share data, insights, and practices that can feed on and with each other.
-Experts and teams in talent acquisition, learning & development, and performance management are most commonly combined, with others such as internal recruiting and talent mobility, succession management, and leadership development also considered for inclusion.
+Experts and teams in talent acquisition, learning & development, and performance management are most commonly combined, with other areas such as internal recruiting, talent mobility, succession management, and leadership development also considered for inclusion.
 Some organizations may also have assessment and employee engagement as areas of additional expertise.

 Advantages of the COE model